siladitya-basu/logia/README.md

 lsh also has basic file management capabilities.
 To find files, type `find <string>`; an empty string returns all files in the present working directory.
 To change directory, type `cd`, hit enter, type the path.
 To edit or compile a .v file, type `edit` or `com`, press enter, and type in the filename.
 The coq compiler tries to compile the .v file and produce a .vo file.
 To remove all temporary .v and .vo files in the present directory, type `del`.
 Doing this is necessary before launching the prover everytime, as this flushes temporary files out.
 Any time the screen gets messy doing math, use `cls`.
 To quit the shell, type `qed`.

-**Disclaimer.**  Logia is very much work-in-progress and, being programmed by an amateur, will invariably have minor issues.
-However, major problems are a huge pain, so if you discover any in Logia, or have suggestions about the program, or just want to talk about my project, mail me at wrickbasu@gmail.com.
+If you have queries, please mail me at wrickbasu@gmail.com.

 ## Related Work and Further Reading